gbosetti/web-ancillary-search/docs/SITES.md

 ### ebay.com - try later

+You can create services, but I was not able to collect results.

 ```
 Refused to display 'https://www.ebay.com/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=libros&_sacat=0' in a frame because it set 'X-Frame-Options' to 'sameorigin'.
 ```

+### 360.cn

+You can create and use services with click and enter.

+### bing.com - try later

+You can create services, but I was not able to collect results.